-The Aerial Device is equipped with an upper boom angle indicator and load chart on the side of the upper boom near the platform.
+The Aerial Device is equipped with a load chart located at the top controls inside the cover.

 The load capacity must be assured for the entire range of the boom motion throughout a lift.
 Must insure capacity is not exceeded at any point during load movement.